 Join our webinar

-If you are considering studying this course then we invite you to join us for an online webinar with the Director of Studies Dr Theodoros Papadopoulos.
-The webinar takes place on Thursday 21 February between 12pm and 1pm.
+If you are considering studying this course then we invite you to join us for an online webinar with the Director of Studies Dr Theodoros Papadopoulos on Monday 3 June between 18:30 to 19:30.